Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 )

-Computing trends using `1` core(s)
+INFO Computing trends using 1 core(s)

-Plotting trends
+INFO Plotting trends

 Above, we highlight the trajectory-specific dynamics of a few TFs, some of which have known functions in pancreatic fate specification.
 For example, Hhex and Arx are involved in Delta and Alpha cell generation, respectively [Wilcox et al., 2013, Zhang et al., 2014].